 Standing at 2,488 meters above sea level, Mount Ogasawara Viewing Lot is the best spot to watch the sunrise at Alishan.
-The 360-degree platform allows visitors to see the cloud sea and sunrise over the Jade Mountain and the Central Mountain range.
+The 360-degree platform allows visitors to see the cloud sea and sunrise over the Jade Mountain in Yushan National Park.
 And it is also an excellent spot for watching sunset and stargazing.

 4, 5 & 6.
 Walk downhill to Duegaoyue Trail Head and continue on Duegaoyue Trail to Duegaoyue Pavillion

 After you captured many gorgeous photos of the famous Alishan sunrise, follow the paved road and walk down the mountain.

 Walk pass Zhushan Station, and follow the main road until a sign for Duegaoyue Trail Head.

 The Duegaoyue Sunrise Platform in on the right, which is also another great platform for viewing the sunrise.
 But continue on the Duegaoyue Trail, walk partly on the railway.
 It doesn’t seem like it is the right way, but it is.